• Skip to primary navigation

 It’s time to celebrate your furry best friend with this dog birthday cake recipe!
 Your pup will love this healthy dog cake made with pumpkin, peanut butter, apple sauce, and greek yogurt!

 It’s Tofu’s 1st birthday!
 And as a 20-something millennial dog mom, of course, I had to go all out for my fur baby.
-I made a pink balloon arch, sparkly gold birthday crown, personalized pink cake topper, and of course a homemade cake.
+I made a pink balloon arch, a sparkly gold birthday crown, a personalized pink cake topper, and of course a homemade cake.

-We’ve been pretty strict with Tofu's diet limiting her to only dog food, so this pumpkin, peanut butter, and apple cake with peanut butter greek yogurt frosting was a real treat for her.
-This dog birthday cake recipe is made with healthy whole food ingredients and is really easy to make!
+We’ve been pretty strict with Tofu’s diet limiting her to only dog food, so this pumpkin, peanut butter, and apple cake with peanut butter Greek yogurt frosting was a real treat for her.
+This dog birthday cake recipe is made with healthy whole-food ingredients and is really easy to make!

 This dog cake recipe yields enough cake for two 6-inch round cake pans or one 8-inch round cake pan.
-If you loved this recipe, and want to make a cake for your own birthday check out my Japanese cake roll, matcha crepe cake, or my Vietnamese coffee Tiramisu cake.
+If you love this recipe, and want to make a cake for your own birthday check out my Japanese cake roll, matcha crepe cake, or my Vietnamese coffee Tiramisu cake.

-❤️ Why You’ll Love This Recipe
+Why You’ll Love This Recipe

 • I will show you how to make a dog cake with this easy pumpkin, peanut butter, and apple dog-friendly recipe!